mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-12-04-The-Elves-Factory.md

 we need that failure to take that much time, and we also need the Paper Feeder to take even more time than the Ribbon Feeder to fail.

+> Note: that histogram presents another oddity.
+The curve looks like a triangle, except for the first bin, where we observe very few failures.
+I am not entirely sure what is going on there, I suspect it is a binning artifact.

 Mister Claus frowns again.
 If the logs do not look anything like the distribution that generated each incident, how is he going to estimate these distributions?